MasterA06/oss-audit-24BCY10196/README.md

 - Ubuntu / Debian Linux
 - Bash shell
 - Python3 (used as an example package in Script 2)
-- No additional packages needed — only Python standard library is used

 ### Steps

 **1. Clone the repository**